shahan007/SUSS-FlaskDashboard/README.md

     This app uses Flask as the framework for web-development.
     <br>
     <small>
-        (I have attached "data.csv" file from the required (<a href="https://raw.githubusercontent.com/mengchoontan/school-239/master/complaints-2020-02-08_03_28.csv">link</a>) and the other file is "footballersComplaints.csv" slightly custom modified by me to see the changes and stuff)
+        (I have attached "data.csv" file from the required (<a href="https://raw.githubusercontent.com/mengchoontan/school-239/master/complaints-2020-02-08_03_28.csv">link</a>) and the other file is "footballersComplaints.csv" slightly custom modified by me to select file)
     </small>

 </p>